 Docent.
 Adjunct senior lecturer in Public Health Nutrition.

 Co-supervisor for two doctoral students (one defended 2021, one due to defend 2022).

 Main supervisor for eight final year student projects within basic and advanced programmes Nutrition, Food Science, Public Health and Global Health.

 Lecturer on the basic and advanced programmes Public Health, Nutrition, Physiotherapy and Health Science, Medicine; on courses Applied Epidemiology, Nutrition Epidemiology and Health Promotion.
 I give lectures mainly on the topics of nutritional epidemiology, public health nutrition and dietary assessment methods, in both English and Swedish.

-I've also given popular science lectures and other presentations for non-scientific audiences.
+Plus popular science lectures, interviews and other presentations for non-scientific audiences.

 - 2004: BSc (Hons) Human Nutrition and Dietetics, 4-year double degree programme from Trinity College Dublin & Dublin Institute of Technology, Ireland (240 ECTS)

 - 2010: PhD (Medical Sciences), Dept of Biosciences and Nutrition, Karolinska Institutet.
 Title: Dietary intakes of Swedish children and adolescents.
 (Thesis)

 - 2010: Postdoc, Division of Intervention and Implementation Research, Department of Public Health Sciences, Karolinska Institutet